๐ฎEmail address

 Mailbox name

-The email address name will be used when replying to messages.
+The mailbox name will be used when replying to emails.

 Description

-Fill in a description for easier management viewing.
+Fill in a description to facilitate management and viewing.

 Receiving settings